 Isuini means inside a deer’s heart in the Mixteca language of Mexico.

-The half wolf half deer and represents the meaning of the Yin Yang as earth wisdom.
-The wolf hunts the deer and the deer eats the moss from the bones of wolves.
-In this way their energies are connected through a life-death-life-death cycle where ultimately they are but one essence.
+The half wolf half deer logo represents the meaning of the Yin Yang as earth wisdom.
+The wolf hunts the deer and the deer eats a special moss off of wolves’ bones.
+The wolf and deer ultimately fuse into one transmuting essence.

-She shares her practice with artists, activists, and the community at large since 2011 through workshops in Mexico, the United States, Germany, the United Kingdom, Spain, and Cyprus.
+Yunuen’s experience informs the pedagogy of her teachings and the quality of her therapies.
+She shares her practice with artists, activists, and the community at large since 2011 through workshops in Mexico, the United States, and Germany.